 Phase D in v2 adds rollback infrastructure:

-NemoClaw pre-router work was in the original scope.
+A separate pre-router project was in the original scope.
 It looked related.
 It wasn't.
 It's a separate problem (routing efficiency).
-BB infrastructure is a separate problem (browser collision and token cost). v2 descopes the pre-router work and moves it to a follow-up.
+The browser-automation work is a separate problem (browser collision and token cost). v2 descopes the pre-router work and moves it to a follow-up.
 Scope creep is not focus.

 The original had a 10-item verification checklist that was mostly "does this feel right?" v2 expanded to 12 items with explicit, machine-readable checks: